Published January 3, 2025 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Ignition Source Control

 Ignition sources are often preventable.
-Training programs focus on:
+Safety training programs focus on:

 -